charlesmchen/WeView2/TutorialDesiredSize.md

 	// Sets all of the minWidth, minHeight, maxWidth and maxHeight properties.
 	- (UIView *)setFixedSize:(CGSize)value;

-Yo ucan assign a UIView a _fixed_ desired width by setting its minWidth and maxWidth properties to the same value.

 These methods let you set more than one property at a time.

+You can assign a UIView a _fixed_ desired width by setting its minWidth and maxWidth properties to the same value.

 ### Ignoring Desired Sizes